shreeharini12/MovRecoS/README.md

 SET UP:
 * MovieRem.ipynb --Run with Jupyter Notebook
-* It creates the file : movie_list_dict.pkl and similarity.pkl (Add these to files in to run the local host)
+* It creates the file : movie_list_dict.pkl and similarity.pkl (Add these files  to run the local host)
 * PyCharm Community edition 2020.3.5 --Used to Run the following files
 * * app.py
 * * .gitignore